Goodka7/Threat-Hunting/THWriteup.md

 | where DeviceName == "nathan-iel-vm"
 | where ProcessCommandLine contains "qwinsta"
 ```
-**The previous KQL query showed the next command used was "powershell.exe" qwinsta, out of curiosity I googled qwinsta and found out that it dealt with sessions... so I modified my search to look for the process name.**
+-The previous KQL query showed the next command used was "powershell.exe" qwinsta, out of curiosity I googled qwinsta and found out that it dealt with sessions... so I modified my search to look for the process name.

 ### 🚩 Flag 5 – Defender Configuration Recon